hjoliver/cylc-subwf-example/README.md

 Any workflow can potentially finish "successfully" without reaching its intended end point, e.g. in response to a stop command.
 Sub-workflow launcher tasks need to detect this and interpret it as failure.
+The easiest way to do this currently is to check that the `task_pool` table in the sub-workflow run database is empty.
+An early shutdown, whether under an error condition or not, will leave entries in the task pool table to continuing the workflow after a restart.

 ### Sub-workflow stall